Accounting Cost-Volume-Profit Analysis

 Break-even point representation

-In the above graph of break-even point representation, sales and costs are shown on the vertical axis (Y) and units sold are shown on the horizontal axis (X).
-Fixed costs line starts at $10,000 for zero units sold and remains unchanged regardless of increases in units sold.
-This happens because fixed costs don't change with production level.
-Sales line starts at zero dollars when zero units are sold and increases as more and more units are sold.
-The exact increase is $5 per each additional unit because sales price for one valve is $5.
-Total costs line starts at $10,000 for zero units sold because at that level, only fixed costs of $10,000 are incurred.
-As the company starts selling valves, the total costs increase by $3 for each additional unit because variable cost is $3 per unit.
+In the graph of the break-even point representation, sales and costs are shown on the vertical axis (Y) and units sold are shown on the horizontal axis (X).
+The fixed costs line starts at $10,000 for zero units sold and remains unchanged regardless of increases in units sold.
+This happens because fixed costs don't change with the production level.
+The sales line starts at zero dollars when zero units are sold and increases as more and more units are sold.
+The exact increase is $5 per each additional unit because the selling price for one valve is $5.
+The total costs line starts at $10,000 for zero units sold because at that level, only fixed costs of $10,000 are incurred.
+As the company starts selling valves, the total costs increase by $3 for each additional unit because the variable costs per unit are $3 per unit.

 The break-even point is where total costs equal sales.
-Recall a break-even is no profit situation, which occurs when sales equal costs.
-You can see that the break-even point for Friends Corporation is 5,000 units or $25,000 in sales.
+Recall a break-even point is a no-profit situation, which occurs when sales equal costs.
+You can see that the break-even point for Friends Company is 5,000 units or $25,000 in sales.